Computational complexity of isometric tensor network states: isoTNS, quantum circuits, and channel circuits

 \subsection{Injective isoTNS and depolarizing noise}

 Injectivity imposed on isoTNS has the interesting consequence that the ancillas are guaranteed to experience some amount of local depolarizing noise.
+This is the essential ingredient we need later to prove that sufficiently injective isoTNS are easy to contract.
 In the following computations we take the bond dimensions to be $D$ across all bonds for simplicity, but a generalization to inhomogeneous bond dimension is straightforward.

 Let us first characterize what values $\delta$ can take.
 Since the Frobenius norm is equal to the element-wise 2-norm, we have $\norm{V}_F=\norm{P}_F=\sqrt{\sum_i^{D^4} \sigma_i^2}$, where $\{\sigma_i\}$ are the singular values of $P$.
 Since $V$ is an isometry mapping a $D^2$-dimensional space to $dD^2$, we have $\norm{V}_F=D$.
 Now consider the spectral norm $\norm P_\infty$.
 For a fixed Frobenius norm, it is minimized when all its $D^4$ singular values are equal, which in our case gives $1/D\leq\norm P_\infty$.
 In turn it is maximized if one singular value is large and all the others are as small as possible, i.e., equal to $\delta$.
 Together with the lower bound, this yields